beastmodepk/Mobile-app2/README.md

 ## Build & Run

+This app is made using flutter framework.
+Please go [here](https://flutter.dev/docs/get-started/install) to install flutter.

 Make sure you flutter is properly installed with the required SDKs.

-Use th below command to check whether flutter is configured correctly -
+Use the command below to check whether flutter is configured correctly -
 ```
 flutter doctor
 ```